 14:30 – Afternoon Tea onboard

 15:30 – Commence sailing back to Cairns.
-Complimentary sparkling wine, cheese and crackers are served.
+Enjoy complimentary sparkling wine, cheese and crackers.

 17:00 – Arrive back in Cairns

 - Experience 4 hours at Michaelmas Cay on the Reef